Cydhra/vers/readme.md

 # Intrinsics
 This crate uses compiler intrinsics for bit-manipulation.
 The intrinsics are supported by all modern x86_64 CPUs, but not by other architectures.
-Since the data structures depend very heavily on these intrinsics, they are forcibly enabled, which means the crate will not compile on non-x86_64 architectures, and will not work correctly on very old x86_64 CPUs.
+There are fallback implementations if the intrinsics are not available, but they are significantly slower.
+Using this library on `x86` CPUs without enabling `BMI2` and `popcnt` target features is not recommended.

 The intrinsics in question are `popcnt` (supported since SSE4.2 resp.
 SSE4a on AMD, 2007-2008), `pdep` (supported with BMI2 since Intel Haswell resp.
 AMD Excavator, in hardware since AMD Zen 3, 2011-2013), and `tzcnt` (supported with BMI1 since Intel Haswell resp.
 AMD Jaguar, ca. 2013).

-Rust offers library functions for popcount and trailing zero count, but not for parallel deposit, which is why I cannot fall back to a software implementation for different architectures.

 ## Safety
-This crate uses no unsafe code, with the only exception being compiler intrinsics for bit-manipulation.
+This crate uses no unsafe code, with the only exception being compiler intrinsic for `pdep`.
 The intrinsics cannot fail with the provided inputs (provided they are supported by the target machine), so even if they were to be implemented incorrectly, no memory corruption can occur (only incorrect results).

 Unsafe code is hidden behind public API.
-The crate fails compilation, if the intrinsics are not available.

 ## Dependencies
 The library has no dependencies outside the Rust standard library by default.